-Typically, Network Providers know which services need Precertification and will get any Precertification when needed. your Primary Care Physician and other Network Providers have been given detailed information about these procedures and are responsible for meeting these requirements.
+Typically, Network Providers know which services need Precertification and will get any Precertification when needed.
+Your Primary Care Physician and other Network Providers have been given detailed information about these procedures and are responsible for meeting these requirements.
 Generally, the ordering Provider, facility or attending Doctor ("requesting Provider") will get in touch with the Claims Administrator to ask for a Precertification.
 However, you may request a Precertification or you may choose an authorized representative to act on your behalf for a specific request.
 The authorized representative can be anyone who is 18 years of age or older.
 The table below outlines who is responsible for Precertification and under what circumstances.

-Provider Network Status Responsibility to Get Precertification Comments In Network Provider The Provider must get Precertification when required Out-of- Network/ Non-Participating Member Member must get Precertification when required.
+Provider Network Sta- tus Responsibility to Get Precertification Comments In-Network Provider The Provider must get Precertification when required Out-of-Network/ Non-Participating Member Member must get Precertification when required.
 (Call Member Services.)
-Member may be financially responsible for charges/costs related to the service and/or setting in whole or in part if the service and or setting is found to not be Medically Necessary.

-Provider Network Status Responsibility to Get Precertification Comments Blue Card Provider Member (Except for Inpatient Admissions) Member must get Precertification when required.
+Member may be financially responsible for charges/costs related to the service and/or setting in whole or in part if the service and/or setting is found to not be Medically Necessary.
+BlueCard Provider Member (Except for Inpatient Admissions) Member must get Precertification when required.
 (Call Member Services.)
-Member may be financially responsible for charges/costs related to the service and/or setting in whole or in part if the service and or setting is found to not be Medically Necessary.
-Blue Card Providers must obtain precertification for all Inpatient Admissions.
+Member may be financially responsible for charges/costs related to the service and/or setting in whole or in part if the service and/or setting is found to not be Medically Necessary.
+BlueCard Providers must obtain precertification for all Inpatient Admissions.

 NOTE: For an Emergency Care admission, precertification is not required.
-However, you, your authorized representative or Doctor must tell the Claims Administrator within 24 hours of the admission or as soon as possible within a reasonable period of time.
+However, you, your authorized representative or Doctor must tell us within 48 hours of the admission or as soon as possible within a reasonable period of time.